 Fairy Door Hunt – Something for the youngsters to enjoy.
 Follow the fairy trail to discover cute fairy houses along the way.

-What times is The Blue Pool Tea Room open?
+What Time is The Blue Pool Tea Room Open?

 About half an hours drive away, you’ll arrive at one of my favourite places in Dorset; Durdle Door.